luissilva1044894/Pyrez/docs/source/global.rst

 .. |MatchIdDescrip| replace:: The id of the match.
 Can be obtained from getMatchHistory(), getTopMatches() & getMatchIds().

-.. |PrivacyMode| replace:: Any player with ``Privacy Mode`` enabled in-game will return a null dataset from methods that require a playerId or playerName..
+.. |PrivacyMode| replace:: Any player with ``Privacy Mode`` enabled in-game will return a null dataset from methods that require a playerId or playerName.

 .. |UsedForAuthentication| replace:: Used for authentication.